lin-stephanie/astro-antfustyle-theme/src/content/blog/advanced-configuration.md

 This is a general overview of what you can customize in the project.
 If you're proficient with code, there's even more you can personalize!

-Next, check out [Getting Started - Authoring Content](https://astro-antfustyle-theme.vercel.app/blog/getting-started/#authoring-content) to learn how to tailor each page to your liking.
+Next, check out [Authoring Content](../getting-started/#authoring-content) to learn how to tailor each page to your liking.

 If you encounter any issues, find errors, or see opportunities for improvement, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme/discussions) or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).
 Your feedback is highly appreciated! ❤️